 Sunda, we all agreed, had done an exceptional job of writing the biography.
 We were surprised as well at the depth of his research and his method.
 The story of Kalki had been painted on the canvas of the burgeoning Independence movement and sharply invoked the passions and predilections of the times.
 It was a story of the birth of a nation and an awakening of a people as much as it was the tale of a single man.
 Kalki had been a small, frail, even physically diminutive figure who wielded a powerful pen with an instinct for getting at the core of every issue about which he wrote.
 Each of us felt strongly that there was much current-day relevance in better understanding his life as well as the times in which his writings were keenly anticipated and widely read.
 There was a time when his Kalki magazine in Tamil had the largest circulation of any weekly magazine in all of India – in any language!

 The pity was that this powerful story was out of the reach of those who are not able to read it in Tamil.
 When Rukku shared various incidents from the chapters with our friend Ruby, she was fascinated by the story and asked her why this wonderful book was not translated.
 Rukku then brought it up in conversation with us and the idea immediately captured our imagination.
 Would Gowri do the translating?
 Could we get permission from the copyright holder?
 How could we share this story with all of India and with new generations of readers?
 Before we knew it, we had obtained permission and some initial funding.
 The rest we trusted to the power of the tale.

-The book will be released in December 2021.
+The book will be released in late February 2022.
 Watch for regular events we are planning during the year to introduce the book and to celebrate Kalki Krishnamurthy, his life, and his times.